musically-ut/musically-ut.github.io/_drafts/debugging-makes-better-scientists.markdown

  3. Track down the origin (_predict_ results of the fix)
  4. Test to see if the fix works (_experiment_)

 Program is like a _complete universe_.
-That universe becomes _unknown_ if it is someone else's code!
+That universe becomes _unknown_ if it is someone else's code.

 This is _exactly_ what scientists are up to!